SECURITYMADEINLU/DNS_WS/content_en/New-version-DNS-game.md

 Game’s rules:

 Each child plays a predefined role and respect a precise continuity in order to, first of all, understand the way a website works and, then, how DNS filtering works.
 The child who plays the browser receives 3 websites' templates and has to complete each template in order to fully load the website.
+In order to realize this, the child has to consult the child who plays the DNS resolver.
+The DNS resolver will then have to pick up the right picture / video among others with different endings (the child will have to be careful and choose the item well) and bring them to the browser.

 The game is divided in 3 key steps: